Diarmait Mac Giolla Chríost

 Diarmait Mac Giolla Chriost is an Irish academic in the area of linguistics.

 Life

 Born and raised in Ireland, Mac Giolla Chríost became a lecturer in the School of Welsh at Cardiff University in 2004.
-As of 2016 he is a Reader there and a member of the School's Research Unit on Language, Policy and Planning.
+As of 2016 he was a Reader there and a member of the school's research unit on language, policy and planning.
 He is a native of Ireland and an authority on linguistic minorities and language planning, and, in particular, the situation of the Irish language.
 He is now a professor at the university.